Alek Thomas Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Alek Thomas and his .400 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.
+The Arizona Diamondbacks, including Alek Thomas and his .387 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Noah Davis and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Royals.
+He had a hitless showing in his last game (0-for-3) against the Rockies.

 Alek Thomas Game Info & Props vs. the Rockies